DSEBench: A Test Collection for Explainable Dataset Search with Examples: Evaluation of ExDSE

-For the Ablation explainer, we excluded one field at a time and calculated the ratio of the resulting ranking score to the original score.
+\textbf{Implementation Details.} For Feature Ablation, we excluded one field at a time and calculated the ratio of the resulting ranking score to the original score.
 If the ratio for a field dropped below a threshold of~0.95, we outputted it as an indicator field.
 If no field met this threshold, we selected the field with the largest score drop as an indicator field.

-LIME relied on a binary field classifier, SVM in our implementation, as the proxy model to approximate the behavior of the retrieval model.
-Considering that a dataset has five fields, we set the number of perturbed samples used to train the classifier to a sufficiently large value of~50.
+LIME relies on a binary classifier as a proxy model to approximate the behavior of the retrieval model; we used SVM.
+Since a dataset has five fields, we set the number of perturbed samples used to train the classifier to a sufficiently large value of~50.
 Fields with a predicted negative score were outputted as indicator fields.

-For SHAP, we chose the partition explainer as its explainer algorithm.
-Fields with a computed positive Shapley value were outputted as indicator fields.
+For SHAP, we chose its partition explainer as the explainer algorithm.
+Fields with a positive Shapley value were outputted as indicator fields.

-For LLM, we evaluated its variants in two configurations: \textbf{zero-shot} and \textbf{few-shot}.
-The few-shot prompt included three verified examples selected from the training cases provided by DSEBench.
+LLM was evaluated in two configurations: \textbf{zero-shot} and \textbf{few-shot} which included three verified examples selected from the training cases in DSEBench.

-Since most of the explanation methods tested are coupled with the concrete retrieval model, we combined them with each of the retrieval models evaluated in Section~\ref{subsec:retrieval}, not including the RF method, as it is incompatible with the explanation methods tested.
+Since most of the explanation methods tested are coupled with the concrete retrieval model, we combined them with each of the retrieval models evaluated in Section~\ref{subsec:retrieval}, not including the RF method for its incompatibility.